katahiromz/RisohEditor/README.txt

 See "LICENSE.txt" for details of copyrights and license agreement.

-NOTICE: Please avoid to install in "C:\Program Files" or "C:\Program Files (x86)".
+NOTICE: Please avoid installing in "C:\Program Files" or "C:\Program Files (x86)".
 Because its resource compiler (windres) doesn't accept a space character in the file path.